OpenTermsArchive/engine/decision-records/0004-data-api.md

 - HTTP 200 with the Markdown content as body when a version is applicable at this date
 - HTTP 404 Not Found with Markdown content `# Error\n\n_No version found for date <requested-date>_` for a date that is anterior to the first available version
+- HTTP 400 Bad Request with Markdown content `# Error\n\n_Requested date <requested-date> is not a valid ISO 8601 date time_` if the date is not a valid ISO 8601 date time.
-- HTTP 400 Bad Request with JSON content `# Error\n\n_Requested date <requested-date> is in the future, no version can exist there_` if the date is in the future.
+- HTTP 416 Range Not Satisfiable with Markdown content `# Error\n\n_Requested date <requested-date> is in the future, no version can exist there_` if the date is in the future.

 ##### Examples